Printing dry-tip engraving on Tetra Pak until its wear. 42 copies of the same engraving, all different by the progressive wear of the support.

 “Je veux pas mourir avant d’être morte” : I don’t want to die before to be dead.

 The french orignal title of the work comes from a quote Jacques Deray’s film, “The disease of love” (La maladie de l’amour), released in 1987.
-A replica of Nastassja Kinski (Juliette) to Michel Piccoli (Raoul Bergeron) translating her desire to not pursue care against Hodgkin’s disease, that is growing rapidly in her body.
+A replica of Nastassja Kinski (Juliette) to Michel Piccoli (Raoul Bergeron) translating her desire to not pursue care against Hodgkin’s disease.

-I haven’t seen the film, however, this strong and transgenerational replica belongs to everyone whose will to live is more absolute than the death.
+I haven’t seen the film, however, this quate belongs to everyone whose will to live is more absolute than the death.

-By engraving this replica on Tetra Pak, fragile support, and subjecting it to the repeated pressure of the press, as well as a rough inking, is played a struggle between resistance and survival of the material.
-Letters then words gradually disappear by friction, wear, before finishing on the last layer of cardboard, emptied of all expression.
+By engraving this quote on Tetra Pak (fragile support) and subjecting it to the repeated pressure of the press (as well as a rough inking) is played a struggle between resistance and survival of the material.
+Letters then words gradually disappear by friction and wear, before finishing on the last layer of cardboard… emptied of all expression.
 Thus, from the first to the last printing, a whole existence leaves its imprint, with sometimes visual bursts of deep black, illuminating like a rage at the time.